 With increasing numbers of customers adopting digital services, internet and mobile banking applications will become the digital access point to the Bank's ethical proposition.
-Key customer journeys will be digitally enabled to ensure customers experience real time, convenient banking which meets their expectations.
-The branch network will represent the physical access point to the Bank's ethical banking proposition and focal point for the Bank's role in local communities.
-The branch network is empowered to manage local markets and engage with local communities.
-Customer contact colleagues will continue to support customer needs for advice, empathetic support and complex problem solving.
+Key customer journeys will be digitally enabled to ensure customers experience frictionless, real time and convenient banking which meets their expectations.
+The branch network will be re-vitalised as the physical access point to the Bank's ethical banking proposition and focal point for the Bank's role in local communities.
+The network of 68 branches will be empowered to manage their local markets and engage with their local communities.
+Customer contact will continue to support customer needs for advice, empathetic support and complex problem solving.